-My goal is to create a nurturing, educational and inspirational place to renew your soul by connecting with the ancient wisdom of trees.
+Hello, and welcome to Tree Spirit Wisdom, a nurturing, educational and inspirational place to renew your soul by connecting with the ancient wisdom of trees.

 Trees first appeared on earth over 300 million years ago, before the age of dinosaurs.
 As trees evolved so did life around them.
-Trees were essential providers of food and shelter for the evolution of life.
 The mass extinction of dinosaurs and other species 65 million years ago allowed trees to flourish in greater density throughout the world.
-These vast and varied forests created the perfect environment for primates to thrive as they lived among the trees embrace.
-Imagine these ancient tree beings as extended family who offered warmth, nourishment and encouragement to all who lived among them.
-Trees provided the security for early primates to explore their surroundings as they began to walk upright some 13 to 7 million years ago, which marked the beginning of primates evolving into Homo Erectus.
+These vast and varied forests created the perfect environment for primates to thrive as they lived within the trees embrace.
+These ancient trees were members of an extended family, who offered warmth, nourishment and encouragement to all who lived among them.
+Trees watched diligently as early primates began to explore their surroundings.
+As they ventured beyond the trees embrace, these primates began to walk upright some 13 to 7 million years ago, which marked the beginning their evolution into Homo Erectus.

 Genetic and fossil records place the earliest Homo (human) in Africa around 3 – 4 million years ago.
-Trees were the ones who nourished and challenged our early ancestors to learn how to use their raw materials for food, fire, shelter and tools.
-I believe trees literally provided the “spark” that ignited our primal imagination and sense of wonder.
+Trees continued to nourish and challenge our early ancestors to learn how to use their raw materials for food, fire, shelter and tools.
+Trees literally provided the “spark” that ignited our primal imagination and sense of wonder.
 We have been consciously and unconsciously co-evolving with trees ever since.

 They inspired our early ancestors to create music and language.
 Countless stories inspired by trees have been written within the very fabric of our being.
 These stories remain etched deep in our DNA and our soul.
 Over time their stories became our stories and our stories became their stories.